Search state repository for criminal records in Delaware.

 Search and verify Delaware professional licensing status, issue date, expiration date, public disciplines and details.

 Conduct a free property search by accessing Delaware property tax records statewide.

 - Delaware Unclaimed Property

-Search property and claim status from the office of the state treasurer.
+Find your unclaimed property and check existing claim status from the office of the state treasurer.

 The state of Delaware is located on the Eastern Seaboard of the United States and covers an area of 1,982 square miles.
 The state is populated by 897,934 people, resulting in a population density of 401 persons per square mile.
 Delaware entered the union in December, 1787, and was the first of the original thirteen states to ratify the U.S. Constitution, later earning it’s state nickname of “The First State”.
 The capital city of Delaware is Dover.
 Located just outside the capital city is Dover Air Force Base, one of the main employers in the state.
 The largest employer, however, is the State of Delaware itself.
 Because of Delaware’s business friendly corporation and tax franchise laws, 50% of the publicly traded corporations in America are incorporated in Delaware, as well as 60% of Fortune 500 companies.

 As in other states, Delaware conforms to the Freedom of Information Act (FOIA) to provide public access to state documents and records in an effort to allow the citizenry to monitor the performance of state agencies and public companies.
 Information regarding official state decisions, the operation of state agencies and access to meeting minutes can be requested online.
 Records and documents maintained by most state agencies are also available.
 Reasonably, there is certain information that is exempt from the FOIA, such as personal medical files, intelligence records, trade secrets, pending litigation, public library users and other records that would infringe on personal privacy rights.